halfhorst/yac8/README.md

 `yac8` supports variable clock frequencies (defaults to 700hz), verbose logging of instructions to the terminal, and a scan mode that parses and prints a program's instructions without executing.
-The executable supports `--help`, so check it out.
+The  executable has `--help`, so check it out.
 The variable clock frequency is useful because Chip-8 doesn't actually specify a clock speed for instruction execution, only timer countdown rates (60hz).
 Programs work best with a variety of clock speeds.

-Programs are rendered to 10x the original resolution of 64 by 32.
-This is not currently configurable.
+Note that `yac8` doesn't yet support sound.
+Programs are rendered to 10x the original resolution of 64 by 32 and this is not currently configurable.
 Controls are mapped as below and are also not currently configurable.

     your keyboard    Chip-8 hexpad input
       1 2 3 4      |      1 2 3 C